them-es/Billy/readme.txt

 * You can also [help translate](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") the plugin into your language

 == Changelog ==

+= 1.7.0 =
+* Code refactoring with an upgrade to Block API v2
+* Bump supported WordPress version to 5.6+
+* Fix WSOD when saving a post that has not been modified

 = 1.6.6 =
 * Restrict current_user_can() to users who can view/edit private posts